 Other traditional restaurant is “Mlejnice” (Kožná 488/14, Prague 110 00, Czech Republic (Stare Mesto – Old Town).

-For example my photo of Svíčková is taken from food court in Obchodní centrum Anděl – Nový Smíchov (shopping centre).
+My photo of Svíčková is taken from food court in Obchodní centrum Anděl – Nový Smíchov (shopping centre).
 You might think that food court will be lower quality but this Svíčková tasted really good!

 However, I think that with the restaurant “U Fleků” as I mentioned before couldn’t go wrong.

 Potatoes are cheap and if you live in a country side you can grow your own.
 I think that is the main reason why people stick to potatoes.

-In restaurants, you can have just a plain potatoes or mash potatoes which are my favourite.
+In restaurants, you can have just cooked potatoes or mash potatoes which are my favourite.
 Of course you can get fries but there are everywhere in the world.

 You can have also potatoes by itself – baked potatoes with ham,eggs and cheese, potato salad or bramborák (grated potatoes with flour, eggs, garlic and marjoram).